 Although several things can cause cerebral palsy, including a traumatic fall, a brain infection such as bacterial meningitis, or a blow to the head sustained in a motor vehicle accident, it can also result from medical malpractice.
 If the obstetrician fails to recognize and address complications during delivery such as a prolapsed umbilical cord, fetal distress, or a series of changes in fetal heart rate, the baby’s health may be in jeopardy.
 The improper use of forceps or vacuum extraction can also lead to the development of cerebral palsy.

-Our firm is dedicated to representing families who have been affected by cerebral palsy or any other birth injury as a result of medical malpractice.
+Our firm is dedicated to representing families who have been affected by cerebral palsy or any other birth injury as a result of medical negligence.
 Our medical malpractice attorneys and staff have specialized medical training that assists and informs our research and preparation for malpractice cases.
 Our senior attorney is a pharmacist, and another team member is a registered nurse.

 Medical Malpractice and the Federal Tort Claims Act

 Medical malpractice cases sometimes involve military doctors or hospitals, VA clinics and hospitals, and federally funded clinics.
 The Federal Tort Claims Act governs lawsuits against the United States government, including lawsuits involving military physicians, facilities, and other healthcare providers.
 With extensive experience in negligence and birth injury claims, our medical malpractice attorneys have handled FTCA cases all over the United States.
 In fact, our lawyers have obtained two of the highest Federal Tort Claims Act verdicts in United States history: Dickerson v.
 U.S. ($18.96 million received by our clients) and Lebron v.
 U.S. (over $15.75 million received by our clients).
-Both of these cases involved children who suffered serious birth injuries due to medical malpractice.
+Both of these cases involved children who suffered serious birth injuries due to medical negligence.

 It is important to consult with a lawyer experienced in FTCA cases because the FTCA adds additional rules and requirements that must be satisfied before the government will compensate you for your claim.